Diamond (gemstone): Rings

 The origin of the custom to use diamonds in rings, and more recently, in engagement rings, can be traced back to the Middle Ages and even the Romans.
 The Romans valued the diamond entirely on account of the supernatural powers they ascribed to it.
 Pliny wrote that a diamond baffles poison, keeps off insanity, and dispels vain fears.
 The medieval Italians copied these beliefs and added some to it: they called it the "Pietra della Reconciliazione" (stone of reconciliation) because it maintained concord between husband and wife.
 On this account it was recommended as the stone to be set in wedding (or espousal) rings—not on account of its beauty therefore, which was described by Isidore of Seville as a small stone devoid of beauty.

 In more recent times a Parisian Oracle of mystic subjects, the Baron d'Orchamps, announced the diamond, if worn on the left (hand) warded off evil influences and attracted good fortune and since he had fashionable clients the word spread and the wearing of the diamond on the left hand became in itself a fashion.

-One of the first occurrences of the diamond engagement (or wedding) ring can be traced back to the marriage of Maximilian I (then Archduke of Austria) to Mary of Burgundy in 1477.
+One of the first uses of the diamond engagement or wedding ring is for the marriage of Maximilian I, then Archduke of Austria, to Mary of Burgundy in 1477.
 Other early examples of betrothal jewels incorporating diamonds include the Bridal Crown of Blanche (c.
 1370–1380) and the Heftlein brooch of Vienna (c.
 1430–1440), a pictorial piece depicting a wedding couple.

 The popularity of the diamond ring as an engagement ring for a much wider audience can be traced directly to the marketing campaigns of De Beers, starting in 1938.
-Such a campaign had become necessary to sell the large quantity of diamonds suddenly available because of the large diamond finds particularly in South Africa.
-In the early 20th century, a chairman of De Beers optimistically predicted that the diamond trade would prosper "so long as men are foolish and women are vain."
+The campaign had become necessary to sell the many diamonds suddenly available because of large diamond finds, particularly in South Africa.
+In the early 20th century, a chairman of De Beers said that the diamond trade would prosper "so long as men are foolish and women are vain."

-Today, the round brilliant is still the most popular diamond shape for an engagement ring.
-More than 60 percent of diamonds on the market are brilliants.
+Today, the round brilliant is still the most popular diamond shape for an engagement ring; more than 60 percent of diamonds sold are brilliants.

-The increase in online sales are disrupting the market for diamonds by bringing greater transparency to an industry that has traditionally relied on opacity.
+The increase in online sales is disrupting the market for diamonds by bringing greater transparency to an industry that has traditionally relied on opacity.
 Online diamond retailers and e-commerce platforms include Blue Nile, Brilliant Earth, and Costco.